ALEXMORF/the-dark-dungeon/README.md

 # the-dark-dungeon
 a game with the application of raycasting.

 All the game code and render code is coded by hand with only a few libraries.
-The render code is written without external libraries, but the asset loading does use external libraries, since it's a bit tricky.
+The render code is written without any external libraries, but the asset loading does use external libraries, since it's a bit tricky.

 libraries being used:
 1. stb_image.h